 Characters are the life force of any story, movie, or book.
-So if you want a compelling story or book, your character has to be equally compelling.
-It’s through the character’s eyes and thoughts that the reader or movie goer understands and sees the themes and environment.
-The better the character, the better your audience will understand the theme or message you’re trying to convey.
+If you want a compelling story or book, your character has to be equally compelling.
+It’s through the character’s eyes and thoughts that the reader or movie goer understands the environment and sees themes.
+The better the character, the better your audience will understand the message you’re trying to convey.

-• How well they deal with various emotions
+- Emotional Strength (How well they deal with various emotions)

 Then I ask myself two questions:

-However, if see that one of my characters cant seem to move the theme or story forward or does nothing for the main character—the character needs to be reworked or deleted.
+However, if see that one of my characters doesn’t seem to move the theme or story forward or they add nothing to the main character—then the character needs to be reworked or deleted.

 I try to make sure that everything that happens in my story, both directly and indirectly, impacts my main character.
-That helps prevent me from getting off my theme.
-It also helps me keep my pace and intensity.
+That prevents me from getting off or away from my theme.
+It also helps me keep the pace and intensity.